AsadiAhmad/Kong-API-Gateway/README.md

 ![Local Image](/images/Proxy-caching/4.JPG)
 ![Local Image](/images/Proxy-caching/5.JPG)
 ![Local Image](/images/Proxy-caching/6.JPG)
-Now, using Thunder Client, or any other preferred service such as Postman, send a GET request to ```bash http://yourip:8000/yourservicename```.
+Now, using Thunder Client, or any other preferred service such as Postman, send a GET request to ``` http://yourip:8000/yourservicename```.
 With the plugin disabled, you should observe that everything is functioning correctly, but there is no evidence of caching, as depicted in the image below.
 ![Local Image](/images/Proxy-caching/7.JPG)
 Now enable your proxy caching plugin from Kong manager.
 ![Local Image](/images/Proxy-caching/7.JPG)
-Upon sending another GET request, you'll notice that the headers now include ```bash x-cache-key``` and  ```x-cache-status``` .
+Upon sending another GET request, you'll notice that the headers now include ``` x-cache-key``` and  ```x-cache-status``` .
 ![Local Image](/images/Proxy-caching/9.JPG)
 ### Step 5-5: Response rate limiting plugin
 In the first step you should go to Plugins section and enable Response rate limiting plugin.